PeachScript/vue-infinite-loading/docs/guide/top-dir-scroll.md

 </div>
 ```

-In the template, we moved the `InfiniteLoading` component to the top of the news list, and set `direction` property to `top`.
+In the template, we moved the `InfiniteLoading` component to the top of the news list, and set the `direction` property to `top`.

 ``` js {21}
 import axios from 'axios';